Land Worth Saving

 North Florida Land Trust started the Amelia Forever campaign in 2019 in response to a community outcry to preserve the island before it is too late.
 Watch the following video about this effort and read more about our current and past projects below.

-If you are interested in making a pledge to Amelia Forever, please fill out this form and email to Sarah Hande.
+If you are interested in making a pledge to Amelia Forever, please email Sarah Hande.

 The Amelia Forever campaign has preserved Little NaNa Dune, a part of the tallest dune in Florida and located within the historic Black community of American Beach.
 The preservation of Little NaNa Dune supports a longstanding vision to protect the natural integrity of the area championed by the late MaVynee Betsch, an American environmentalist affectionately called, “The Beach Lady.”
 Ms. Betsch lived in American Beach where she remained an activist for its preservation until she died in September of 2005.